zixingjiang/zixingjiang.github.io/_pages/project.md

 ---
 <!-- # Selected Projects -->

 Here is a showcase of some of my previous and ongoing projects.
 You can view the project profiles through the links.
 I may not update this page very often.
-If you want to keep track of my latest activities, you may check my [GitHub](https://github.com/zixingjiang).
+So if you want to keep track of my latest activities, you may check my [GitHub](https://github.com/zixingjiang).

 <!-- Please note that this page is not updated frequently.
 If you want to keep track of my latest activities, you may check my [GitHub](https://github.com/zixingjiang). -->